 “I plan to do 60 days no contact, is that okay?”

 Again, a 60 day no contact rule is going to be too long.
-Your ex has time to want you back and then get over you in that amount of time.
-Basically, if you do no contact for 2 months, you miss your chance to have her back.
+Your ex has time to want you back and then get over you again in that amount of time.
+Basically, if you do no contact for 2 months, you miss your chance to win her back.

 “I’ve heard that 90 days no contact can work, is that right?”

 Just like with 2 months, 3 months no contact is overkill.
-Unless, that is, you’ve already tried multiple times to get her back (including doing NC) and it hasn’t worked.
-If you’ve already tried NC, each time that you try again you’ll need to do a more extended period of silence between you.
+Unless, that is, you’ve already tried multiple times to get her back (including doing NC), and it hasn’t worked.
+If you’ve already tried NC, each time that you try it again, you’ll need to hold a more extended period of silence between you.

-Hopefully this article has clarified a few things with regards to NC and staying away from your ex for a while, and you now have a clearer picture of what to do about your situation, going forwards.
+Hopefully this article has clarified a few things with regards to NC and staying away from your ex for a while.
+Hopefully you now have a clearer picture of what to do about your situation, going forwards.

 Of course, there’s much more to it than just doing some time out of contact.
 NC alone is not going to get your ex-girlfriend to come back to you.
 You’ll need to demonstrate higher Dating Market Value as well, so that she can then see that you ARE, after all, the right man for her.